iFixit/toolbox/README.md

 ## Code Style

 Toolbox adheres to the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript).
-Code style and quality is enforced by [ESLint](http://eslint.org/).
+Code style and quality are enforced by [ESLint](http://eslint.org/).
 You can automatically format your code with [Prettier](https://github.com/prettier/prettier) and [ESLint](http://eslint.org/) by running the `format` script:
 ```
 npm run format
 ```